 This one is kind of silly, but we are a family and families like arcades.
 The advantage of Nickel City is games cost five cents.
 It feels like spending Canadian dollars in the 80’s.
 A nickel for you, Street Fighter II, and a nickel for you, Big Buck Hunter.
-The downside is it costs $5 to enter, which only means we need to stay for many hours and spend many nickels to earn our money back.
+The downside is it costs $5 to enter, which means we need to spend a crapload of nickels to earn our money back.

 Salt Lake City does not gather sluggards.
-Locals will frequently be found hiking, canyoning, skiing, snowmobiling, wake boarding, motor biking, mountain biking, off-roading, and fishing.
-The culture here is active, family mayhem and it is good.
+Locals are frequently found hiking, canyoning, skiing, snowmobiling, wake boarding, motor biking, mountain biking, off-roading, and fishing.
+The culture here is active family mayhem and it is good.

 You aren’t coming for the food.
-And while the opera is nice, this ain’t no cultural artistic hotspot.
-I mean, some of them try pretty hard, so they deserve some credit for what they have accomplished.
+And while the opera is nice, SLC is far from a cultural artistic hotspot.
+I mean, some of them try pretty hard, so they deserve credit for what they have accomplished.